 Spatial Reuse is set to SR_Disallowed

-GI and LTF Type is set to 3 if the carrying PPDU TXVECTOR parameter CP_LTF_TYPE is 4x LTF + 3.2 µs CP or 2x LTF + 1.6 µs CP; otherwise is set to 2[4825, also see Table 9-25c in D1.1 (pg 44, ln 34)]
+GI and LTF Type is set to 32 if the carrying PPDU TXVECTOR parameter HECP_LTF_TYPE is 4x LTF + 3.2 µs CP or 2x LTF + 1.6 µs CP; otherwise is set to 21[4825, also see Table 9-25c in D1.1 (pg 44, ln 34)]

 CS Required subfield is set to 0

 NOTE—STAs obtain the common information either explicitly, or implicitly or both.
-Explicit information is obtained in the Common Info field of a Trigger frame, or in the UL PPDU Length and DL TX Power subfields of the UL MU Response Scheduling A-Control field contained in the soliciting PPDU.
-Implicit information is obtained in previously exchanged frames with the AP, e.g., in the BSS Color and the Default PE Duration subfields of the HE Operation element, or from default values specified in 27.5.2.3 (STA behavior).
+Explicit information is obtained in the Common Info field of a Trigger frame, or in the UL PPDU Length and DL TX Power subfields of the UL MU Response Scheduling A-Control UMRS Control subfield contained in the soliciting PPDU.
+Implicit information is obtained in previously exchanged frames with the AP, e.g., in the BSS Color and the Default PE Duration subfields of the HE Operation element, or from default values specified in 27.5.2.3 (STA behavior for UL MU Operation).

 An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient STAs of the User Info field.
-An AP shall not set any subfields of an UL MU Response Scheduling A-Control subfield in an HE variant HT Control field to a value that is not supported by the recipient STAs of the [8552]User Info field.
+An AP shall not set any subfields of an UL MU Response Scheduling A-Control UMRS Control subfield in an HE variant HT Control field to a value that is not supported by the recipient STAs of the [8552]User Info UMRS Control subfield.

 If a Trigger frame is transmitted in an RU of an HE MU PPDU and the RU is addressed to multiple STAs, then the Trigger frame shall not include any User Info fields addressed to a STA that is identified as recipient of another RU or spatial stream of the same HE MU PPDU.

-[3228]An HE variant HT Control field with an UL MU Response Scheduling A-Control subfield shall not be included in an MPDU that is group addressed.
+[3228]An HE variant HT Control field with an UL MU Response Scheduling A-Control UMRS Control subfield shall not be included in an group addressed MPDU that is group addressed.

-If an AP includes one or more Trigger Frames or [3228]HE variant HT Control fields with an UL MU Response Scheduling A-Control subfield, then they shall collectively elicit HE trigger-based PPDU responses such that at least one RU is allocated for each 20 MHz channel occupied by the eliciting PPDU.
+If an AP includes one or more Trigger Frames or [3228]HE variant HT Control fields with an UL MU Response Scheduling A-Control UMRS Control subfield, then they shall collectively elicit HE trigger-based PPDU responses such that at least one RU is allocated for each 20 MHz channel occupied by the eliciting PPDU.
 An AP shall not allocate UL subchannel in any 20 MHz channel that is not occupied by the immediately preceding DL PPDU.

 The responding STA shall not aggregate QoS Data frames in the multi-TID A-MPDU with a number of TIDs that exceeds the value indicated by the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger frame (see 9.3.1.23.1 (Basic Trigger variant)) intended to it.

-The AP shall set the value in the TID Aggregation Limit subfield in the Type Dependent User Info field to 0 or 1 for an HE STA that has 0 in the Multi-TID [9710] Support field of the HE MAC Capabilities Information field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger frame (see 9.3.1.23 (Trigger frame format)).A value 0 indicates to the STA that it shall not solicit any immediate response for the MPDUs that the STA aggregates in the HE trigger-based PPDU.A value greater than 0 indicates the number of TIDs that the STA can aggregate in the A-MPDU carried in the HE trigger-based PPDU (see 27.10.4 (A-MPDU with multiple TIDs)).
+The AP shall set the value in the TID Aggregation Limit subfield in the Type Dependent User Info field to 0 or 1 for an HE STA that has 0 in the Multi-TID Aggregation[9710] Support field of the HE MAC Capabilities Information field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger frame (see 9.3.1.23 (Trigger frame format)).A value 0 indicates to the STA that it shall not solicit any immediate response for the MPDUs that the STA aggregates in the HE trigger-based PPDU.A value greater than 0 indicates the number of TIDs that the STA can aggregate in the A-MPDU carried in the HE trigger-based PPDU (see 27.10.4 (A-MPDU with multiple TIDs)).